 What it is?

-The Legal Clinic runs once a month or so and the one hour appointments are usually with private family lawyers who generously donate their time to volunteer at our Service.
-The appointments will usually take place at our Offices, but telephone appointments can and may be arranged.
+The Legal Clinic runs once a month or so and the one hour appointments are with private family lawyers who generously donate their time to volunteer at our Service.
+The appointments are usually via telephone.

-Appointments are booked one clinic at a time and we ask that clients using this service pay $20 as a contribution to the administrative costs of running the Legal Clinic.
+Appointments are booked one clinic at a time and we ask that clients using this service and who are able to, to pay $20 as a contribution to the administrative costs of running the Legal Clinic.